Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Methods for Containment and Clean-up: Stop or reduce leak if safe to do so.
 Ventilate the area to prevent the gas from accumulating, especially in confined spaces.

-Handling: Prevent accidental contact with incompatible chemicals.
+Handling: Prevent unintentional contact with incompatible chemicals.
 Use the pressure regulator appropriate for cylinder pressure and contents.
 Secure cylinder in an up-right position.
 Protect cylinders from damage.
 Use a suitable hand truck to move cylinders; do not drag, roll, slide, or drop.
 If used in a confined space, check for oxygen deficiency before worker entry and during work.

 Storage: Store in an area that is: cool, dry, well-ventilated, out of direct sunlight and away from heat and ignition sources, temperature-controlled, secure and separate from work areas, on the ground floor or preferably, if storing in large volumes, in an isolated, detached building.
 Always secure (e.g. chain) cylinders in an upright position to a wall, rack or other solid structure.